Republic of Georgia - Tusheti National Park Hiking Tour Write a review

 Note on Itinerary: Although we do our best to adhere to the schedule listed above, this itinerary is subject to change for numerous reasons beyond our control.

-Getting There: Tblisi international airport is relatively well served by flights from Europe and from Istanbul.
+Getting There: Tbilisi international airport is relatively well served by flights from Europe and from Istanbul.

-Getting Away at the End of the Trip: the trip ends after breakfast on Saturday morning.
-We can arrange a transfer to Tblisi airport for your flight out.
+Getting Away at the End of the Trip: the trip ends after breakfast on Sunday morning.
+We can arrange a transfer to Tbilisi airport for your flight out.

 If you book a trip with us you will receive detailed information about how to get to and from the trip, and of course you can e-mail us with any questions.